INDOT recommends alternate routes for I-65 closure starting Sunday

 "We're also asking people to expect delays.
 A closure like this is going to impact thousands of vehicles," Spokesperson Lamar Holliday said.

-Some detour routes include 30th street, keystone avenue and 21st street.
-For the stretch closed on the Northwest side near the I-465 interchange, INDOT recommends taking I-465 and I-865.
+Some detour routes include 30th Street, Keystone Avenue and 21st Street.
+For the stretch closed on the northwest side near the I-465 interchange, INDOT recommends taking I-465 and I-865.